FOR NEW BICYCLE RIDERS

-2. Wear stiff soled shoes and pedal with the balls of your feet.
+2. Wear stiff-soled shoes and pedal with the balls of your feet.
 Toes clips and cleats help to keep your feet in the right place.
-The balls of your foot (not the arch) should be directly above the axle of the pedal.
+The balls of your feet (not the arch) should be directly above the axle of the pedal.

 3. Wear layers if it is cool so you can adjust to the changes in the temperature.

-4. Bike bags which attach to the handlebars are great for storing necessities and usually have a transparent pocket for the directions
+4. Bike bags that attach to the handlebars are great for storing necessities, and usually have a transparent pocket for the directions.

 8. If you are planning to do extended rides learn about bicycle maintenance

 Tips for Dog Walkers